132E/u1_lesson_intro_HTML/README.md

 For a full list of HTML elements visit [W3 Schools](https://www.w3schools.com/html/html_blocks.asp)

+You will **not** be asked to memorize every single one of these tags, and there will not be any exams testing how many of these you know.
+Like songs on the guitar, or recipes to cook, the goal is not to weigh down your brain memorizing all of these, but rather, understanding how to find resources to use whenever you need to use a specific tag.

+But thats enough of an intro for now.
+Lets start writing some code!

 ### Adding Content To Our Page

 Head over to your `index.html`.
 Let's start by adding a nav to our document.
 Inside of the `nav` tags, add in a `ul` tag followed by 2 `li` tags inside of the `ul`.
 The first `li` should contain the text `Home` and the second should contain the text `About`:

+A "ul" is an Unordered List.
+An "ol" will created an numerically ordered list.
+Nested within these we add our "li" elements, which will be the individual items of the list.

 ```html
 <!DOCTYPE html>